-Stuff!
-There's too much of it.
-Everywhere you look there's stuff you don't need anymore but aren't sure if you should discard.
+Many of us can look around our office and find things we probably don't need anymore but aren't sure if we should discard them.
 If you're an attorney, the items in question may be old client files.
 Largely gone are the days when overstuffed file boxes spilled out of storage rooms and blocked hallways.
 Still, whether files are paper or electronic, clients expect you to handle them properly, and so does the state bar.

-Here are answers to some common questions about retraining and destroying law office files.
+Here are answers to some common questions about retaining and destroying law office files.

-Is It Really Necessary to Have A Document Retention Policy?
+Is It Necessary to Have A Document Retention Policy?

 Yes, and there's a purely self-serving reason for this: if a client sues you for malpractice, you'll be better able to mount a defense if you still have a copy of the file.
 It's prudent to hold onto files at least until the statute of limitations for legal malpractice has run -- and remember that the discovery rule might apply.

-Another reason to adopt a policy on handling closed case files is because attorneys have an obligation to safeguard client materials and to take reasonable steps to return papers that a client is entitled to when the representation ends, under Model Rules of Professional Conduct 1.15(a) and 1.16(d).
+Another reason to adopt a policy on handling closed case files is that attorneys must safeguard client materials and to take reasonable steps to return papers that a client is entitled to when the representation ends, under Model Rules of Professional Conduct 1.15(a) and 1.16(d).

 There's no need to reinvent the wheel when drafting a document retention/destruction policy because samples are available online, including from the New York State Bar Association.